Santa Cruz Railroad: History

-After Southern Pacific completed a railroad to Monterey, California in November 1871, with a stop at Pajaro near Watsonville, California, Santa Cruz County, California voted to subsidize construction of a railroad from Watsonville to Santa Cruz.
+After Southern Pacific completed a railroad to Monterey in November 1871, with a stop at Pajaro near Watsonville, Santa Cruz County voted to subsidize construction of a railroad from Watsonville to Santa Cruz.
 When Southern Pacific seemed uninterested in building a standard-gauge railway, the narrow gauge Santa Cruz Railroad was built with local financing, led by Frederick A. Hihn and Claus Spreckels.
+The Carter Brothers firm provided engineering and contracting services, and also built a number of cars for the line.
 Construction began at Santa Cruz in 1873.
-Trestling was more extensive than had been predicted, and expensive Howe truss bridges were required to cross the Soquel and San Lorenzo Rivers.
-The first train from Watsonville reached Santa Cruz on 7 May 1876.
-Operational income was insufficient to cover unexpected expenses from a right-of-way disagreement near Watsonville and repair of storm damage in the winter of 1877-78.
+Trestling was more extensive than had been predicted; a Howe truss bridge was built to cross Soquel Creek, and the San Lorenzo River was spanned with a truss-bridge kit manufactured by the Pacific Bridge Company.
+The first train from Watsonville reached Santa Cruz on May 7, 1876.
+Operational income was insufficient to cover unexpected expenses from a right-of-way disagreement near Watsonville and repair of storm damage in the winter of 1877–78.
 The Santa Cruz Railroad was unable to pay bond interest after completion of the South Pacific Coast Railroad in 1880 gave residents of Santa Cruz a shorter route to San Francisco.
 Operations ceased in February 1881.
 Through a subsidiary Pacific Improvement Company, Southern Pacific purchased the railroad in foreclosure for less than the construction cost, and converted it to standard gauge in 1883.
-Southern Pacific formed the subsidiary Pajaro and Santa Cruz Railroad on 11 April 1884 to operate the line until actual merger into Southern Pacific on 14 May 1888.
+Southern Pacific formed the subsidiary Pajaro and Santa Cruz Railroad on April 11, 1884 to operate the line until actual merger into Southern Pacific on May 14, 1888.
 The 3.7 mile Aptos branch from Aptos to Loma Prieta was built as the Loma Prieta Railroad in 1883 and abandoned in 1928.